Second Extinction (Early Access) Review

 SelectButton's Early Access reviews provide valuable insight into a work in progress.
 The game will be reevaluated once officially released, as the review below is based on the Early Access build of the game at the time of the review's published date.

-Dinosaurs have reclaimed their planet 65 million years after the Cretaceous Period ended with an impact that wiped most life from the Earth.
-Strange mutations have brought them back, hunting humanity until the last few remaining survivors fled off-world safely.
-Now, to reclaim Earth, you must assemble a three-person team of resistance fighters, complement each other's loadout and once again send the prehistoric beasts back to the extinction list.
+Dinosaurs have reclaimed their planet 65 million years after the Cretaceous Period ended with an impact that wiped most life from Earth.
+Strange mutations have brought them back, hunting humanity until the last few remaining survivors fled off-world.
+Now, to reclaim Earth, you must assemble a three-person team of resistance fighters, complement each other's loadouts, and once again send these prehistoric beasts back to extinction.

-In Second Extinction, teams with three drop down onto a massive open-world, completing primary objectives and extracting before hundreds of sharp teeth and claws rip you to shreds.
-As a recently released Steam Early Access title, with consoles having to wait till 2021, there's an enjoyable experience to be had, even if it is rough around the edges in its current form.
+In Second Extinction, teams of three drop down onto a massive open world, completing primary objectives and extracting before hundreds of sharp teeth and claws rip them to shreds.
+As a recently released Steam Early Access title, with consoles having to wait until 2021, there's an enjoyable experience to be had, even if it is rough around the edges in its current form.
 First off, the game is designed as a cooperative title, preferably with a full three-person squad.
 The game doesn't tailor the experience or difficulty for smaller parties.
 I've attempted to drop to the surface alone, and let's say, I lasted about as long as Dennis Nedry did against the Dilophosaurus in Jurassic Park.
 Is it possible to accomplish objectives solo?
 Absolutely.
 Is that the best way to play the game, in my opinion?
 Absolutely not.

-The frozen tundra campaign has six main missions, spread across rocky mountainous areas, vast valleys and cavern systems, and frosty, icy shorelines.
+The frozen tundra campaign has six main missions, spread across rocky mountainous areas, vast valleys, cavern systems, and frosty, icy shorelines.
 Finishing the starting five missions unlocks the final sixth mission.
-The mutated dinosaurs in Second Extinction are quite varied (although Velociraptors are clearly the developer's favorites), ensuring you aren't merely facing the dinosaurs you've learned about in the history books.
-Sure, the most common enemies are packs of standard raptors (need more feathers) are deadly in their own right, but the game shines when it starts throwing various types of mutated species at you and your team.
+The mutated dinosaurs in Second Extinction are quite varied (although Velociraptors are clearly the developer's favorites), ensuring you aren't merely facing the dinosaurs you've learned about in history books.
+Sure, the most common enemies are packs of standard raptors (which need more feathers) and are deadly in their own right, but the game shines when it starts throwing various types of mutated species at you and your team.

 The larger alpha raptor can boost nearby raptors and call for reinforcements.
-The electric raptor can camouflage themselves, use electricity to attack, and dodge incoming bullets.
-Diggers come equipped with armor protecting their head and arms, the ability to burrow into the ground, and launch themselves upwards.
+The electric raptor can camouflage itself, use electricity to attack, and dodge incoming bullets.
+Diggers come equipped with armor protecting their heads and arms, the ability to burrow into the ground, and can launch themselves upwards.
 Thankfully, raptors aren't the only species in the game, as you'll need to coordinate with your team to take down larger and stronger threats.
 The armored Ankylosaurus with its wrecking ball-like tail and the rampaging Triceratops require you to alter your tactics.
-The best approach involves the use of explosives to knock them over, exposing their weak point.
-The Tyrannosaurus is capable of leaping towards you, using their massive teeth to rip you apart, and stomping their massive feet to disorient you if you happen to be nearby.
+The best approach involves using explosives to knock them over, exposing their weak points.
+The Tyrannosaurus is capable of leaping towards you, using its massive teeth to rip you apart, and stomping its massive feet to disorient you if you happen to be nearby.

 Simply Put